What Is Web-Based Training? An eLearning Guide (2025)

 There are several use cases for web-based training, such as onboarding, compliance training, product training, channel partner training, and so on.
 Instead of creating new content from scratch for each training type, your existing online training content can be repurposed according to the users’ scope.

 It is challenging to incorporate all the resources in a training lesson.
-With online learning, you can always add hyperlinks to provide users with additional relevant information that can be bookmarked to be used later.
+With online learning, you can always add hyperlinks to provide users with additional relevant information that can be bookmarked for later use.

 Visual forms of learning are more engaging and effective for employees.
 Be sure that your L&D content is not boring and text-heavy, and be sure to include video, visuals, and audio throughout your content to achieve maximum learner retention.